Attack-class patrol boat

 The Attack-class patrol boats were small coastal defence vessels built for the Royal Australian Navy (RAN) and operated between 1967 and at least 1991.
 Following their Australian service, twelve ships were transferred to Papua New Guinea and Indonesia.

 Construction

 Twenty boats were ordered by the Department of Defence in November 1965 at a cost of around A$800,000 each from two Queensland shipyards, Evans Deakin in Brisbane and Walkers in Maryborough.
 Five were marked for the formation of a "New Guinea coastal security force", while the other fifteen were for patrols and general duties in Australian waters.

 The first vessel was scheduled to be commissioned in August 1966, but she was not launched until March 1967.

-The inclusion of the Attack class in the RAN fleet led to a second version of the ship's badge design to be created, as it was not deemed appropriate for such small vessels to use the full-size badge.
-The badge used by the patrol boats was scaled down from 755 by 620 mm to 440 by 365 mm, with no other alterations.
+The inclusion of the Attack class in the RAN fleet led to a smaller scaled down version of the Ships Crest ship's badge design to be created, as it was not deemed appropriate for such small vessels to use the full-size crest.
+The crest used by the patrol boats and other minor war vessels is scaled down from 755 by 620 mm to 440 by 365 mm, with no other alterations to the design.